28/09/1974 – Spurs 1 Middlesbrough 2

 I also took to the dance floor for the first time.
 A slow dance at that no less.
 Hesitant & inept, & also not repeated for some years after, or indeed very often since.
 She was 13.
 Perfect.
 A much older woman, guiding my faltering feet around the floor as the heady combination of her perfume & nicotine tinged hair gloriously attacked my senses.
+Players No 6 meets Boots No 7.
 I was rather smitten.
 The song?
 Given it was a disco for the recently pubic it was not going to be achingly cool.
 The DJ didn’t have any Can bootlegs to hand.
 Instead it was that lovely, yearning & evocative slice of Philadelphia cheese When Will I See You Again? by The Three Degrees.
 The title begs a question.
 In the case of Mrs Robinson & myself the answer was simple.
 Never.
+Like the thwarted lover in that old Billy Bragg song my dictionary had omitted the definition of unrequited.
 I do hope she’s well.
 Probably a granny now.
 Tomorrow’s almost over.
 Today went by so fast.

 There is every chance Spurs will lose on this day as I fervently want them to.
 The opposition is Middlesbrough, a new, brutally efficient addition to Division 1, as it was called then & should be now.
 They had visited White Hart Lane less than three weeks earlier in the League Cup & won 4-0.
 They have one of Celtic’s legendary Lisbon Lions in Bobby Murdoch, a fine player even if he appears to have a spare match ball stuck up his shirt.
 Alongside him in midfield is the best Leeds player never to play for Leeds, the young Graham Souness, gifted & nasty in apparently equal measure.
 They also have two of the country’s most promising attacking midfielders in David Armstrong & David Mills.
 In keeping with the times they have the obligatory portly striker, Alan Foggon, who would seem to be no stranger to a pork pie & a pint.
 He later joins Man Utd where he disappears without trace.
 The real brutal efficiency lies at the back though where they have a frankly terrifying defence.
 Craggs.
 Boam.
 Maddren.
 Spraggon.
 These names to mutton chopped strikers of the ’70’s are akin to those of Ronnie Kray & Eddie Richardson to miscreant smaller time villains in London’s gangland areas in the 1960’s.
 They may not have carved tram lines into your face with knives or tortured you by attaching electrodes to your genitals but God alone knows what they dip the studs of their boots in.
 In another Likely Lads episode Terry ends up in court for a pub brawl which begins when he refers to Middlesbrough as ‘a bunch of cloggers’ to one of their fans, played by James Bolam’s future New Tricks co-star Alun Armstrong.
 Later on, Armstrong appears in Porridge, another vehicle for the brilliant comedy writing duo Dick Clement & Ian Le Frenais, as a con called Spraggon.
 Given some of the on pitch tackles performed by the ‘Boro left back of the same name it is not likely to be a coincidence.
 Prison was the least some of them deserved.